Is Resonant Inc. (RESN) a Keeper?

 RESN’s Market Performance

-RESN stocks went down by -11.77% for the week, with a monthly jump of 131.28% and a quarterly performance of 139.15%, while its annual performance rate touched 116.99%.
-The volatility ratio for the week stands at 9.66% while the volatility levels for the past 30 days are set at 14.34% for Resonant Inc..
-The simple moving average for the period of the last 20 days is 20.20% for RESN stocks with a simple moving average of 114.51% for the last 200 days.
+RESN stocks went up by 5.65% for the week, with a monthly jump of 147.17% and a quarterly performance of 186.03%, while its annual performance rate touched 150.96%.
+The volatility ratio for the week stands at 11.80% while the volatility levels for the past 30 days are set at 14.44% for Resonant Inc..
+The simple moving average for the period of the last 20 days is 23.96% for RESN stocks with a simple moving average of 142.51% for the last 200 days.

 Analysts’ Opinion of RESN